the neuroscience behind visual perception + decision making

-I currently research the eye tracking and neural processing of complex visual stimuli such as artwork.
+I previously researched the eye tracking and neural processing of complex visual stimuli such as artwork.
 This includes understanding how we look at faces, artwork, or inanimate objects through analysis of eye tracking data.
-The project is a continuation of the Duke Bass Connections Team on Art, Vision, and the Brain through the Pearson Lab in the Center for Cognitive Neuroscience at Duke University.
+The project was a continuation of the Duke Bass Connections Team on Art, Vision, and the Brain through the Pearson Lab in the Center for Cognitive Neuroscience at Duke University.

-I plan to develop an independent study with my own artwork to better inform how artists, designers, and advertisers create.
-I am also interested in the implicit judgments involved in legal decision making and how they correlate with face processing and visual perception.
+I am currently working on an Independent Study focusing on the implicit judgments involved in legal decision making and how they correlate with face processing and visual perception.

 How do humans view faces?
 Do the same trends apply for different genders, colors, angles, and contrast levels?
 Do people with autism spectrum disorders see faces differently?